Cruentation

 Cruentation was used in Germanic law systems as early as the medieval period, whence it spread to Germany, Poland, Bohemia, Scotland, and European colonies in North America.
-In Germany it was used as a method to find proof of guilt until the middle of the 18th century.
+The practice is mentioned in the Germanic epic poem Nibelungenlied, which was written around 1200.
+It continued being used as a method to determine guilt of murder in Germany until the middle of the 18th century.

+Use in judicial proceedings

 Early modern trials privileged explicit human testimony over forensic evidence, unless that evidence represented the testimony of a divine being (i.e., God).
-But not all cases could be resolved simply by obtaining a confession; in cases where it was difficult for the jurors to determine whether someone accused of murder was guilty or innocent, the case could be solved by means of a trial by ordeal.
+However, not all cases could be resolved simply by obtaining a confession.
+In cases where it was difficult for the jurors to determine whether someone accused of murder was guilty or innocent, the case could be solved by means of a trial by ordeal.
 In the case of cruentation, the accused was brought before the corpse of the murder victim and was made to put his or her hands on it.
 If the wounds of the corpse then began to bleed or other unusual visual signs appeared, that was regarded as God's verdict, announcing that the accused was guilty.
 At the same time, cruentation alone rarely convicted a suspect; more often, the psychological impact of the test caused the suspect to confess.